-In the previous chapter, we showed how to describe an interesting objective function for machine learning, but we need a way to find the optimal $\Theta^ = \arg \min{\Theta} J(\Theta)$, particularly when the objective function is not amenable to analytical optimization.
+In the previous chapter, we showed how to describe an interesting objective function for machine learning, but we need a way to find the optimal $\Theta^ = \arg\min{\Theta} J(\Theta)$, particularly when the objective function is not amenable to analytical optimization.
 For example, this can be the case when $J(\Theta)$ involves a more complex loss function, or more general forms of regularization.
-It can also be the case when there is simply too much data for it to be computationally feasible to analytically invert the required matrices.
+It can also be the case when there are simply too many parameters to learn for it to be computationally feasible.